anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/04-more-cities.md

 ![](/scala-intro_assets/04-more-cities/CleanShot%202022-08-11%20at%2000.53.49@2x.png)

-> Exercise: try to avoid copy-pasting code in the vacation calculator example with the help of methods.
+> 🎯 **Exercise**: try to avoid copy-pasting code in the vacation calculator example with the help of methods.
 You will fail at this task: to succeed, you need one more concept we haven't covered yet.
 Write down somewhere why exactly you failed and what you might need to succeed.
 The solution is provided in the next section, so do not read any further before doing this exercise!

 ## Vacation Calculator, the Method Way
 If you've tried the exercise from the previous section, you must have encountered a problem.
 Let's try doing it step-by-step, starting from putting into a method the code that we copy-paste frequently: